MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 ## SystemUser entity

 The SystemUser entity represents a person with access to the Microsoft CRM system who owns objects in the Microsoft CRM database.
-Customer Service Insights uses the following SystemUser entity attributes:
+AI for Customer Service Insights uses the following SystemUser entity attributes:

 Attributes | Type | Details
 -----------|------|--------